swarup-p/VSD_Physical_Design_Workshop/README.md

 Google and Skywater Technology Foundry have partnered to release first ever manufacturable open source 130nm process design kit(pdk).
 PDK is a collection of files that includes process design rules, behavioral models, analog designs, digital designs, support IPs and extracted data.
 PDK is in an interface between VLSI engineers and foundry.
 This particular PDK uses "SKY130" (130 nm) process node which supports 1 level of local interconnect and 5 levels of metals, and is capable of having inductors, has high sheet rho poly resistors, optional MiM capacitors and also includes SONOS shrunken cell.

-Please refer to video link below,
+Please refer to video link,
 	https://www.youtube.com/watch?v=EczW2IWdnOM&feature=youtu.be

 ### OpenLANE